jmhutchison/QGIS-Training-Manual/vector_classification/classification.rst

 * A new dialog that appears.
 * Click the ellipsis :guilabel:`...` button next to the :guilabel:`Filter` text area.
-* Using the query builder that appears, enter the criterion :kbd:`AREA >= 0.00085` and choose a dark color for it.
+* Using the query builder that appears, enter the criterion :kbd:`AREA >= 30000000` and choose a light color for it.
-* Add the criterion :kbd:`AREA <= 0.00085` and choose a light color.
+* Add the criterion :kbd:`AREA <= 30000000` and choose a dark color.
-* Add the criterion :kbd:`TOWN != 'Swellendam Rural'` and assign it the color black, with transparency at :kbd:`85%`.
+* Add the criterion :kbd:`DESA = 'Ajakkang'` and assign it the color black, with transparency at :kbd:`35%`.
-* Click on the :kbd:`TOWN ...` criterion in the list of rules, and then on :guilabel:`Increase priority`.
+* Use the :guilabel:`Rendering order` to render the layers correctly so Ajakkang is visible.

 Your dialog should look like this: